talis/persona-node-client/README.md

      logger: AppLogger
  ```

 `module` corresponds to any cache-service module: e.g. "redis" would require
 `cache-service-redis`.
 By default, it will use an in-memory cache (`node-cache`).

+`options` are passed directly to the `cache-service-{module}` constructor, so can be whatever is valid for a given
+cache-service module.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).